tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/Activities/15-Stu_State_of_the_Dapps/README.md

 3. You are encouraged to research among those dApps that are based on Ethereum, but feel free to explore other blockchain networks.

-4. Spend a few minutes each member of the group to explore the dApps on the selected category and look for a dApps that could be interesting to share with the class.
+4. Each member of the group should spend a few minutes to explore the dApps on the selected category and look for a dApps that could be interesting to share with the class.

     As your explore and research different dApps, you should try to answer the following questions: